AdaCore/uwrap/documentation/language_templates.rst

 - type predicates, testing on the template type
 - field predicates, tested on the template fields
 - origin, which refers to the node that is wrapped by this template
-- peer, which allows to browse other templates
+- peer, which allows to browse other templates (TODO: to implement)
-- template, which allows to browse the templates of a given node (including and source node).
+- wrapper, which allows to browse the wrappers of a given node
+- kind, which provides a text-based version of the predicate type

 Type predicates for templates work like other type perdicates.
 They are is-predicates and can check if a template is of a given type.
 They allow for